Eczbek/xieite/docs/namespaces/math/factorial.md

 &nbsp;

 ## Description
-A lookup table of factorials.
+A lookup table of all representable factorial values.

 &nbsp;